SharilAli/ANL252---Python-for-Data-Analytics/README.md

 # ANL252: Python-for-Data-Analytics
-These are possible solutions for the given assignments by ANL252 - Singapore University of Social Sciences for July Semester 2021.
+These are possible solutions for the given assignments on Python for Data Analytics (ANL252) - Singapore University of Social Sciences for July Semester 2021.

 ## General info
 The solution files will be in jupyter notebook extension as the markdown cells allows for an easier reference to the questions and equations.